 Ashland announces 15 percent increase in quarterly dividend, new dividend policy and $100 million share repurchase program

-/EIN News/ -- WILMINGTON, Del., May 11, 2023 (GLOBE NEWSWIRE) -- The board of directors of Ashland Inc. (NYSE: ASH) has declared a quarterly cash dividend of $0.385 cents per share on the company's common stock representing a 15 percent increase from the previous quarter.
+WILMINGTON, Del., May 11, 2023 (GLOBE NEWSWIRE) -- The board of directors of Ashland Inc. ASH has declared a quarterly cash dividend of $0.385 cents per share on the company's common stock representing a 15 percent increase from the previous quarter.
 The dividend is payable on June 15, 2023, to stockholders of record at the close of business on June 1, 2023.
 As of April 30, 2023, there were 52,353,681 shares of Ashland common stock outstanding.

 "Ashland recognizes that our shareholders value the consistency and growth of our dividend," said Guillermo Novo, chair and chief executive officer, Ashland.
 "Going forward, the company is targeting an annual dividend payout ratio of approximately 30 percent of adjusted income from continuing operations.
 This new policy demonstrates that we are committed to increasing our dividend annually, consistent with the company's expected annual earnings growth as communicated in our Investor Day in November 2021."